Frankie’s Tiki Room

-Frankie’s Tiki Room in Las Vegas, Nevada is probably the only 24-hour tiki bar in existence.
-It is a classic and a must-visit destination if you are in the area.
-As their website boasts “Drink, Smoke, Escape”.
+Their website does boast “Drink, Smoke, Escape”.
 They are not joking.
 No matter what time of day or night, you can expect it to be pitch dark in there.
 If you come during the day, its a rude awakening when someone opens to the door to enter, its almost as if Dracula has been blinded.
 In the same respect, if you don’t like second hand smoke, don’t plan on staying for more than one drink.

-There was a vintage B-Movies playing on the widescreen TV named “Mad Doctor of Blood Island” from 1968, but there was also surfer music in the background.
+They still have CD jukeboxes and old movies playing on the television screens behind the bar.
+“Mad Doctor of Blood Island” from 1968 was on the screen, but there was also surfer music in the background.
 While some tiki aficionados might question music over exotica, for me, its perfectly acceptable.
 But in a place like this, if you don’t like the music, you can certainly change it with a cash-operated jukebox.

 The decor is totally tiki, from the puffer fish hanging from the ceiling to the tikis, bamboo and thatch, and all the other tropical and oceania artifacts you could expect.